gcristian/minka/README.md

 ### Cool, but what if....

 - the leader falls ?
-	- another process will took the role immediately
+	- another shard will take the role immediately
 - the follower falls ?
  - the leader will redistribute its duties keeping balance
 - the follower flaps between a healthy and a sick state ?